reingart/pyfpdf/docs/Templates.md

 Also, the elements can be defined in a CSV file or in a database, so the user can easily adapt the form to his printing needs.

-Template is used like a dict, setting it items values.
+A template is used like a dict, setting its items' values.

 # Details - Template definition #

-A template is composed of a Header and a list of elements.
+A template is composed of a header and a list of elements.

 The header contains the page format, title of the document and other metadata.